IrcDotNet/IrcDotNet/README.md

 IRC.NET is a complete IRC (Internet Relay Chat) client library for the .NET Framework 4.0 and Silverlight 4.0.
-It aims to provide a complete and efficient implementation of the protocol as described in RFCs 1459 and 2812, as well as supporting de-facto modern features of the protocol, as described below.
+It aims to provide a complete and efficient implementation of the protocol as described in RFCs 1459 and 2812, as well as de-facto modern features of the protocol.

 Mono
 ----